 - In response to determining that none of the resources referenced by the subset of search results include the substitute term of the query term, incrementing a no-match score for the substitute term.

-The patent tells us that the advantages of using this approach includes:
+The patent tells us that the advantages of using this approach to rewrite queries include:

 - Substitute term rules which do not improve search quality can be identified empirically from search result data.